Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Introduction

 We then formulate an MIP for each state to optimize resource allocation interventions that minimize the effect of the opioid epidemic.
 We do this by including a discretized version of the state-level dynamical model within the constraints of the respective state's MIP and setting the objective to minimize overdose deaths and the number of people with OUD.
 We capture the impact of the interventions by showing how they affect a particular parameter of our discretized epidemic model in each time period. \reviewChanges{Since our MIP formulations are non-linear and cannot be efficiently solved for larger problem instances, we develop strong relaxations based on McCormick envelopes \citep{mccormick} to efficiently obtain high-quality allocation solutions with small optimality gaps.}

 Our method builds recommendations about how many additional treatment facilities and how much of a limited treatment budget per time period should be allocated to each county.
-Our approach also incorporates information about the opioid prescribing rates and social vulnerability of each county, which is a measure of how susceptible a community is to the adverse impacts caused by external stresses on human health~\ifpreprint \citep{SVI}. \else \citepalias{SVI}. \fi \reviewChanges{Depending on what the decision-maker wants to prioritize, our approach can yield equitable facility location solutions with regards to opioid prescribing rates, social vulnerability, or both (\ie, allocating more facilities to more socially vulnerable or higher prescribing rate counties).
-In addition, our facility location solutions are robust to perturbations in the estimated parameters of each state-level dynamical model and consistently yield population health benefits across a wide range of parameter values. }
+Our approach also incorporates information about the social vulnerability and opioid prescribing rates of each county, which is a measure of how susceptible a community is to the adverse impacts caused by external stresses on human health~\ifpreprint \citep{SVI}. \else \citepalias{SVI}. \fi \thirdReviewChanges{ To quantify the equitability of our solutions, we develop a measure based on the social vulnerability of each county.
+In addition, we develop extensions that incorporate spatial information to model resource sharing with surrounding counties, as well as explicitly ensure robustness of our solutions. }